Understand

 See

-[edit]Vanuatu is not on the average traveler's destination wish list, except perhaps for those with a love for scuba diving, as divers have discovered the underwater treasures of this South Pacific archipelago a long time ago.
+Vanuatu is not on many peoples' destination wish list, except perhaps for those with a love for scuba diving, as divers have discovered the underwater treasures of this South Pacific archipelago a long time ago.
 However, even if you don't plan on touching this country's bright blue waters, it's a colourful mix of traditional Melanesian culture, friendly people, beautiful tropical beaches, active volcanoes and all the modern day facilities you'll need to have a great time.

 The many islands rimmed with perfect sandy beaches offer lovely Pacific views.
 The Bank Islands boast great beaches combined with rugged terrain.
 On the largest of the Banks Islands, Gaua, you'll find the Siri Waterfall, which gets its water from the country's biggest crater lake: Lake Letas.
 Head to the island of Tanna to see Mount Yasur, the world's most accessible active volcano.
 A tourist favourite, Tanna is also home to waterfalls and men in penis sheaths and grass skirts.
 If you get the chance, stay to witness one of their ancient festivals or rituals.